 Post Post in your repeat prescription slip with a stamped address envelope.
 However please allow additional time when placing your order to allow for any postal delays.

-Telephone With effect from 3 September 2014 telephone requests are only accepted for housebound patients, terminally ill patients and patients aged 75 years and over.
+Telephone Requests by telephone are only accepted for housebound patients, terminally ill patients and patients aged 75 years and over.
 If you are in one of these categories, please telephone the Practice on the usual number 01642 613331 and you will be put through to a member of the Prescription Team.

-Urgent Requests In exceptional circumstances it is possible to ring the surgery number before 9am for collection after 3pm the same day.
+Urgent Requests In exceptional circumstances we would advise you to attend the surgery before 10am to request your urgent medication.
 Please note this applies to repeat medication only.

 Repeat prescriptions are only available to patients who are stabilised on regular medication.
 Your Doctor will occasionally ask you to attend the surgery for review of your condition before any further medications are prescribed.
 You will usually have received a reminder letter or message on earlier prescriptions where this is the case.